Family Safety Victoria is committed to keeping women, children and families safe.

 Collection of information

-The kinds of information collected by FSV and FSV staff and contractors, may include:
+The kinds of personal or confidential information collected by Family Safety Victoria and Family Safety Victoria staff and contractors, may include:

 - name, address and contact details

 - personal circumstances (age, gender and information about children)

 - information relevant to family violence risk assessment and risk management, and